 What is internal communication

-Internal communication is the glue that holds employees from the top-down.
+Internal communication is the glue that holds employees together from the top-down.
 Employees end up feeling lost and disconnected from their companies when there is an absence of purpose.
 This is where the internal communication role has the biggest impact on a company.
 Because the purpose of the internal communication function is to connect, align, and engage employees, all internal communication should tie back to its purpose.

 Here is a broad definition of internal communication: